open-contracting/standard-maintenance-scripts/badges.md

 In addition to the below, within the [OpenDataServices](https://github.com/OpenDataServices) organization, the `lib-cove`, `lib-cove-web`, `sphinxcontrib-jsonschema` and `sphinxcontrib-opendataservices` dependencies are relevant.

+Don't read too much into the CodeClimate maintainability scores.
+Use them to identify duplication and complexity, but don't increase a score for its own sake.

 ## Specifications

 |Build|Name|